zscengiz/Semantic-Search/README.md

-# Semantic Search Engine with Wikipedia TR Dataset
+# Semantic Search Engine with Wikipedia TR Dataset *(Test Project)*

+> **Disclaimer:** This project is for testing purposes only and is not intended for production use.

 This project involves building a semantic search engine that retrieves synonyms of user-inputted words based on a corpus derived from Turkish Wikipedia articles.
 The system uses **Elasticsearch** for indexing and searching, and natural language processing techniques to generate a custom language model trained on Wikipedia data.
-The project aims to implement a prototype where users can input a word and the system will return its synonyms.
+The project aims to implement a prototype where users can input a word, and the system will return its synonyms.

 ## Table of Contents
 - [Overview](#overview)